I use a Lodge Skillet myself, as do many of our cooks and chefs, so I thought I’d share a few notes and tips.

 Versatility

 We love the creative opportunities a Lodge Skillet brings.
-Personally, I take advantage of the fact I can use my Lodge at super high temperatures without worrying, and use mine for a lot of searing and charring.
+You can use a Lodge at super high temperatures without worrying, so they're the best type of pan for searing and charring.
 Corn on the cob is a favourite – rub the cobs with oil, sear in the pan until slightly blackened on all sides, add a knob of butter and baste the cobs all over with a silicone brush & season well (I prefer mine with a lot of seasoning, so I always rotate the cobs in the pan to pick up all the sprinkles of salt & pepper) and either eat as-is or cut the corn off into chunks into a salad (simply incomparable to the tinned stuff).
 Asparagus finished with butter and lemon, tuna steaks, for a delicious and healthy dessert - pineapple sliced marinated in lime and chilli, seared then finished with a squeeze of lime (with coconut ice cream would be good)… Our cook school manager is a lot more creative with hers.
-You can check out the indulgent Pineapple and Mango Upside Down Cake recipe she bakes in a Lodge Skillet
+You can check out the indulgent Pineapple and Mango Upside Down Cake recipe she bakes in a Lodge Skillet here.

 Your Lodge is unique